The Zero Stripe White Belt Restriction Defence 2min read

 These rules aren't designed to limit your practice, but nurture your growth in this martial art.
 I trust they'll create a much safer, more sustainable Higher Jiu Jitsu. - Coach John Smallios

 BJJ has a competitive sport aspect, but its foundations are in self-defence on the streets of Brazil.
-It makes sense, as a white belt BJJ practitioner I should build a foundation in the self-defence aspects of BJJ and bolt on the competitive BJJ later.
+It makes sense, as a white belt BJJ practitioner, that I should build a foundation in the self-defence aspects of BJJ and bolt on the competitive BJJ later.

 Practicing what I learnt in class reinforces the good technique taught.
 Laying a foundation that does not need to be unlearnt when I eventually find I can no longer power my way through a move.